Limited support for St. Helens

-We're not currently able to provide detailed weekly summaries for St. Helens Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for St. Helens Council.
+Running the service is expensive, and we need to cover our costs.

 Cabinet - Wednesday, 24th April, 2024 4.00 pm